 Weagree’s contract automation wizard permits automatic calculations of values and inserting the results into the contract text.
 Also, it is possible to force a number formatting (it reinforces consistency and permits exporting of entered or calculated data to external IT systems and into the CLM).

-- Like in mathematical formulae, any round brackets ( ) used within the calculation tag determine the order of the calculation.
+- Like in mathematical formulae, any round brackets/parentheses ( ) used within the calculation tag determine the order of the calculation.

-- An edit question or choice question can be used without that answer being inserted in the contract.
-In such case, the answer will only be used in the calculation.
+- An edit question or choice question can be tagged exclusively within the calculation tag.
+In that case, the answer to that question will not be inserted into the contract, but only be used in the calculation.

 - Using brackets to open and close the calculation part of the tag permits using decimals with a full stop.

-- It is possible to format the calculated value (see below).
+- It is possible to format the calculated value (see section C below).

 Calculation tag structure: